 Many readers find the Great Island kitchen by chance and then shortly after realize they want to make just about every recipe I post.
 That’s because we share the same ‘tastebud DNA‘.
 When you find a site that resonates with your unique food sensibility, that’s gold.
 Even within families taste in food varies wildly (my husband doesn’t like pumpkin ~ what’s up with that?) and it can be frustrating, at best.
 So if you’re one of those readers, you’re going to love today’s recipe.
-Creamy Lemon Crumble Bars?
+Lemon Crumble Bars?
 I can’t even.
 Just the thought makes my mouth water and my tastebuds dance!

-creamy lemon crumble bars ingredients
+lemon crumble bars ingredient notes

-- rolled oats
+- butter, flour, sugar, vanilla, rolled oats

 serving and storing creamy lemon crumble bars

-These bars can be served warm or at room temperature.
+SERVING: These bars can be served warm or at room temperature.
 They’re great both ways.

 So good.
 So good.
 So good!!